ppy/osu-wiki/news/2019/2019-04-11-beatmap-spotlights-winter-2019.md

 [![](/wiki/shared/news/2019-04-11-beatmap-spotlights-winter-2019/osu/houkou-orpheus.jpg)](https://osu.ppy.sh/beatmapsets/879051)

 Once again we see ::celerih::{ user=4696296 } in Spotlights, but this time he captures the wild essence of Gekidan Record and Nekomata Master’s Houkou Orpheus perfectly with spaced bursts, captivating 1/6 rhythms and exciting doubles.
-With outstanding guest difficulties by [felys](https://osu.ppy.sh/users/felys) and ::Icekalt::{ user=5410645 }, this short but rhythmically faithful beatmap is really on another level and something that should absolutely not be overlooked.
+With outstanding guest difficulties by ::felys::{ user=1759427 } and ::Icekalt::{ user=5410645 }, this short but rhythmically faithful beatmap is really on another level and something that should absolutely not be overlooked.

 [![](/wiki/shared/news/2019-04-11-beatmap-spotlights-winter-2019/osu/sleepless.jpg?)](https://osu.ppy.sh/beatmapsets/842312)